EmeryCSI/CSI-244W24_GuidedActivity7/README.md

 ## Guided Activity 7 User Authentication API

+### This tutorial is adapted from:

+O, L. (2022, July 8).
+How to Build an Authentication API with Node.js, MongoDB, and JWT.
+Medium; Medium. https://medium.com/@olills/how-to-build-a-node-js-api-server-with-jwt-authentication-113fa55708d7

+‌

 ### In this tutorial you will be creating a RESTful API for user Authentication.

 1. Clone this repository to your machine.